ZequnZ/python-x-docker-handbook/core/fastapi_redis/README.md

 # Real-time webserver + Redis for venues ranking

-In this chapter, to improve my MLOPs understanding and improve my skill , I build a **real-time web server** for venues ranking.
+In this chapter, to improve my MLOPs understanding and improve my skill, I build a **real-time web server** for venues ranking.
 Plus I use a **cache** to speed up the data extraction, which is used very often in real work.
 On top of that, I also train a simple ranking model to get the model.
 And a model training pipeline is included as well.